Trezeguet recalls EURO 2000 golden goal

 Article summary

-Exactly twenty years on from the UEFA EURO 2000 final, David Trezeguet looks back to the dying moments when three substitutes combined to realise France's dream – and destroy Italy's.
+David Trezeguet looks back to the dying moments of the EURO 2000 final when three substitutes combined to realise France's dream – and destroy Italy's.

 Article top media content